YangZhou1997/SafeBricks/README.md

     **Note**: when you switch between local deployment and container deployment, you need to ```sudo make clean``` to rebuild the dependencies in native/ (especially .make.dep).

+    **Note**: if you find numerous error printed during `make build`, it is caused by the bindgen (generating rust binding for dpdk); you can solve it by deleting `~/tools/dpdk-stable-17.08.1` and run `./setupDpdk.sh`.
+The specific reason is that you might download my hacked version of dpdk, which will fail the bindgen binding.

 ## Creating a Developer environment with `vagrant`

 1. Clone our [utils](//github.com/YangZhou1997/utils) and [moonGen](//github.com/YangZhou1997/MoonGen)